ther0n/therontjapkes.com/_posts/2018-08-20-how-this-site-was-made.md

 {% endhighlight %}
 The above front matter is used for my About page.
 The `layout:` key is what determines which html file from the folder `_layout` to use to display the content.
 For example the front matter for this post contains `layout: post` which means it uses `_layout/post.html` to format the page.
 The `title:` key is pretty self explanitory, it controls what you see at the top of the page.
 The last key in the example front matter above is the `permalink:` key.
 This key sets the address for accessing the page.
 For example if I set `permalink: /asdfghjkl/` then going to `therontjapkes.com/asdfghjkl` would take me to the page containing the equivalent `permalink` value.

-#### The Archive Page
+#### The Projects Page
-Every other page aside from the landing page (see `index.html` above) and the archive page is a simple markdown file so I won't go into detail about them.
-The archive page is dynamic in that it will display all posts to this site, sorted by year.
-To achieve this, I created the file `archive.html` containing:
+Every other page aside from the landing page (see `index.html` above) and the projects page is a simple markdown file so I won't go into detail about them.
+The projects page is dynamic in that it will display all project posts to this site, sorted by year.
+To achieve this, I created the file `projects.html` containing:
 {% highlight html %}
 {% raw %}
 ---
 layout: default
-title: Archive
+title: Projects
-permalink: /archive/
+permalink: /projects/
 ---

 <div class="well">